Read How Commercial Slimming Programs Are Destroying Your Health

 It never strikes them that they might just as easily eat sensibly and exercise regularly to achieve a life time of excellent slimming, fitness and health!

 It is no wonder then, that there is never any dearth of commercial, gimmick programs looking to loot the gullible, hapless obese or overweight people.
-You will find even the medical world at times involved on both sides of the game, the exploiters as well as the exploited!
-The slimming market is always flooded with such dangerous, unscientific therapies.

 All such programs aim at starving you under one pretext or another.
 You may be given food packs or the so called nutritional supplements, or magic medicines.